Benbebop/Benbebot/tables/bullshitPrivacyPolicy.md

 Our role may also differ depending on the specific situation involving Personal Information.
 We act in the capacity of a data controller when we ask you to submit your Personal Information that is necessary to ensure your access and use of the Discord Bot.
 In such instances, we are a data controller because we determine the purposes and means of the processing of Personal Information.

-We act in the capacity of a data processor in situations when you submit Personal Information through the Website and Services.
+We act in the capacity of a data processor in situations when you submit Personal Information through the Discord Bot.
 We do not own, control, or make decisions about the submitted Personal Information, and such Personal Information is processed only in accordance with your instructions.
 In such instances, the User providing Personal Information acts as a data controller.

 In order to make the Discord Bot available to you, or to meet a legal obligation, we will need to collect and use certain Personal Information.
 If you do not provide the information that we request, we will kill you.
 Any of the information we collect from you may be used for the following purposes: